Title IX: Lawsuits and activism

 The fact that such a prestigious institution could have such a noxious interior fills me with intense remorse mixed with sour distaste.
 I am sickened by the Administration's attempts to cover up survivors' stories, cook their books to discount rapes, pretend that withdrawals never occur, quell attempts at change, and sweep sexual assaults under a rug.
 When politicians cover up affairs or scandals the masses often rise in angry protestations and call for a more transparent government.
 What is the difference between a government and the Amherst College campus?
 Why can't we know what is happening on campus?
 Why should we be quiet about sexual assault?"

 When the Amherst case reached national attention, Annie E. Clark and Andrea Pino, two women who were allegedly sexually assaulted at the University of North Carolina at Chapel Hill connected with Epifano, Brodsky, and Yale Law School student Dana Bolger to address the parallel concerns of hostility at their institution, filing Title IX and Clery Act complaints against the university in January 2013, both leading to investigations by the U.S. Department of Education.

 Following the national prominence of the UNC Chapel Hill case, organizers Pino and Clark went on to coordinate with students at other schools; in 2013, complaints citing violations of Title IX were filed against Occidental College (on April 18), Swarthmore College and the University of Southern California (on May 22).
 These complaints, the resulting campaigns against sexual violence on college campuses, and the organizing of Bolger, Brodsky, Clark, Pino and other activists led to the formation of an informal national network of activists.
 Bolger and Brodsky also started Know Your IX, an organization of student activists focused on legal education and federal and state policy change.

+In Peltier v.
+Charter Day School (2022), the United States Court of Appeals for the Fourth Circuit held that a North Carolina charter school's skirts-only requirement for girls violated the Equal Protection Clause and that Title IX applies to sex-based school dress codes.